Adaptive Cholesky Gaussian Processes: Conclusions

 \section{Conclusions}

-In this paper we have revisited the use of Cholesky decompositions in Gaussian process regression.
-We have shown that the Cholesky decomposition almost computes expected lower and upper bounds on the marginal log-likelihood associated with GP regression.
-With fairly limited modifications to this classic matrix decomposition, we can use these bounds to stop the decomposition before all observations have been processed.
+The Cholesky decomposition is the de facto way to invert matrices when training Gaussian processes, yet it tends to be considered a black box.
+However, if one opens this black box, it turns out that the Cholesky decomposition computes the marginal log-likelihood of the full dataset, and, crucially, in intermediate steps, the posteriors of unprocessed training data conditioned on the processed.
+Making the community aware of this remarkable insight is one of our main contributions of our paper.
+Our main novelty is to use this insight to bound the (expected) marginal log-likelihood of the full dataset from only a subset.
+With only small modifications to this classic matrix decomposition, we can use these upper and lower bounds to stop the decomposition before all observations have been processed.
 This has the practical benefit that the kernel matrix $\mat{K}$ does not have to computed prior to performing the decomposition, but can rather be computed on-the-fly.

-Empirical results indicate that the approach carries significant promise, but no clear `winner' can be crowned from our experiments.
+Empirical results indicate that the approach carries significant promise.
 In general, we find that exact GP inference leads to better behaved optimization than approximations such as \cglb{} and inducing point methods, and that a well-optimized Cholesky implementation is surprisingly competitive in terms of performance.
 An advantage of our approach is that it is essentially parameter-free.
 The user has to specify a requested numerical accuracy and the computational demands will be scaled accordingly.
-Finally, we note that \acgp{} is complementary to much existing work, and should be seen as an addition to the GP toolbox, rather than a substitute for all existing tools.
+Finally, we note that \acgp{} is complementary to much existing work, and should be seen as an addition to the GP toolbox, rather than a substitute for existing tools.